ynedelchev/bgkalendar/README.md

 It is assumed that the days Eni and Behti, are not counted as days of a week.
 These are the so-called days which are not «not counted».
-Without them, the rest of the days that count, form exactly52 weeks.
+Without them, the rest of the days that count, form exactly 52 weeks.
-So if the year begins on Monday, will also begin next year on Monday, each calendar date remains fixed forever in a specific day of the week.
+So if the year begins on Monday, the next year will also begin on Monday and each calendar date remains fixed forever in a specific day of the week.

 Some researchers suggest that Bulgarian week began with Sunday.
-Basis for such an assumption is the name of a day Wednesday - sryada  - means in Bulgarian 'middle' (of the week).
+Basis for such an assumption is the name of a day Wednesday - `sryada`  - that means in Bulgarian 'middle' (of the week).
 An alternative assumption is that Monday was widely adopted as the first day of the week.
-The grounds for such an alternative assumption are the names of the following days: Tuesday (vtornik), Thursday (chetvartak) and Friday (petak) - meaning, respectively, second, fourth and fifth (day of the week)
-- in bulgarian sekond - vtori, fourth - chetvarti, fifth - peti.
+The grounds for such an alternative assumption are the names of the following days: Tuesday (`vtornik`), Thursday (`chetvartak`) and Friday (`petak`) - meaning, respectively, second, fourth and fifth (day of the week)  - in bulgarian sekond - `vtori`, fourth - `chetvarti`, fifth - `peti`.
 That is to say if Tuesday is the second day, then Monday is supposed to be the first.
 In our model, we accept contingent names of days of the week - 1-st, 2-nd, 3-rd, 4-th, 5-th, 6-th and 7-th.

-In the table above, we have represented with the latin numbers (I, II, III, IV, V, VI, VII) to destinguish them from the days of the month.
+In the table above, we have represented them with the latin numbers (I, II, III, IV, V, VI, VII) to destinguish them from the days of the month.

 In any case, the days of the week do not match to the days of the week that we know from the modern Gregorian calendar.